pokgak/getyourtoiletpaper/README.md

-# GYTP Backend
+# GYTP

-This is the backend for the GYTP application.
-It is written using the Laravel framework.
+The backend is written using the Laravel framework and frontend in Vue.js.

-## Running
+## Backend

 We uses Homestead for development.
 To start the server run `vagrant up` in this directory.